 Brighton has a well-deserved distinction of being the resort where most Salt Lakers learn to ride and ski.
 Why?
-A combination of lower lift-ticket prices, free skiing for kids ages 5 and under, an appealing mix of beginner and expert terrain, wide, forgiving runs, and a mellow attitude.
+A combination of lower lift-ticket prices, free skiing for kids ages 6 and under, an appealing mix of beginner and expert terrain, wide, forgiving runs, and a mellow attitude.
 It’s also home to Salt Lake's only night skiing with over 200 acres of lighted runs to extend your day on mountain.

-Brighton’s laidback vibe is most evident in its base area, which is a no-frills mix of a family cabins in full-on alpine A-frame style and its friendly watering hole, Molly Green’s Tavern.
+Brighton’s laidback vibe is most evident in its base area, a no-frills mix of family cabins in full-on alpine A-frame style and its friendly watering hole, Molly Green’s Tavern.
 Brighton keeps it simple—burger, beer, nachos on a sunny patio for your midday reprieve.
 Because, after all, you came to Salt Lake to ski, board, and have fun.
 Why make it complicated?

 In coordination with Tree Utah, Brighton will be offering free tours of our resort dedicated to educating the public about the history and future of our forests.
 During the tour we will investigate the native species that create our favorite tree runs and learn about how these beloved trees form essential habitat for our furry neighbors.

 Having spent many years working closely with the US Forest Service and Cottonwood Canyons Foundation, investing in LED lighting fixtures, reducing water usage, and participating in local advocacy, Brighton Resort has officially enhanced their contribution to a brighter future by joining all of the Boyne Resorts in the Forever Project – a commitment to reaching Net Zero greenhouse gas emissions by 2030.

 A FAMILY SPORT.
 Brighton Resort is well-known as the place where Utah learns to ski and ride.
 Start your kids out on the slopes early with two free* 6 & under ticket per paying adult.
 Click to learn more.